CarrieForle/CustomTranslationSilksong/docs/README.md

 # Translation quickstart

-This section is intended for translator.
-If you just want to use other people's translation, you can skip this part.
+This section is intended for translators.
+If you just want to load translation, you can skip this part.

 Let's translate some texts in Indonesian to see how this is done (You don't actually need know Indonesian).